SebastianL18/Vector_Fitting_for_python/README.md

         "legend"     : True,  # Do include legends in plots }

-To change any option _opts_ dictionary can be imported from the module and edited as shown below:
+To change any option, _opts_ dictionary can be imported from the module and edited as shown below:

     from vectfit3 import opts
     opts["asymp"]=3        # Modified to include D and E in fitting